WellthCare

 Beyond the ACA Marketplace, other subsidy programs include:

 • Medicaid & CHIP: Free or very low-cost coverage for those with limited income and resources.
-Eligibility is based on income, household size, disability, and other factors, with expansion in many states to cover adults up to 138% of the FPL.
+Eligibility is based on income, household size, disability, and other factors.
+Many states have expanded coverage to adults up to 138% of the FPL.

-• Medicare Savings Programs: For those eligible for Medicare, these state programs can help pay premiums, deductibles, and co-payments based on income and resource limits.
+• Medicare Savings Programs: For Medicare-eligible individuals, these state programs can help pay premiums, deductibles, and co-payments based on income and resource limits.

 Compliance and Strategic Integration

 For employers, integrating these subsidy landscapes is crucial.
-Offering an affordable plan that meets ACA minimum value requirements is a key compliance (ERISA/ACA) mandate to avoid penalties and ensure employees do not trigger a PTC eligibility event.
-A system like WellthCare enhances this offering by providing additional, tangible value that improves health outcomes, reduces downstream claims, and increases employee retention-all while operating within a framework of transparency, compliance, and trust, which are non-negotiable core values for modern benefits administration.
+Offering an affordable plan that meets ACA minimum value requirements is a key compliance (ERISA/ACA) mandate to avoid penalties and ensure employees don't trigger a PTC eligibility event.
+A system like WellthCare enhances this offering by providing additional, tangible value that improves health outcomes, reduces downstream claims, and increases employee retention—all while operating in a framework of transparency, compliance, and trust, core values for modern benefits administration.
+WellthCare is built on that same foundation: a compliance-first Health-to-Wealth Benefit System supported by a formal legal opinion, ERISA-governed plan documents, and clinician-reviewed care, so every reward is earned securely and transparently.

-In summary, while income-based government subsidies like the Premium Tax Credit are vital for individual market coverage, forward-thinking employers can provide a powerful, parallel form of value through benefit designs that reward healthy behavior.
+In short: income-based government subsidies like the Premium Tax Credit are vital for individual market coverage, but forward-thinking employers can provide a powerful, parallel form of value through benefit designs that reward healthy behavior.
 By turning preventive care into automatic wealth, platforms like WellthCare create an effective, sustainable "subsidy" that aligns employee and employer incentives, leading to better health, lower costs, and greater financial wellness.

 ← Back to Blog